 Phase four widened and resurfaced the roadway along Lyell Avenue (Route 31) between Route 390 and Howard Road, including the installation of new sidewalks, bicycle lanes, and drainage systems in the corridor.

-Transportation greater than $75 Million Dollar Category from the Genesee Valley Branch of the American Public Works Association (APWA)
+Transportation greater than $75 million category from the Genesee Valley Branch and the New York Chapter of the American Public Works Association (APWA)